frc2881/Robot-Coprocessors/Robot-Lights/README.md

   * Run `cd Robot-Lights`
   * Run `source /home/pi/Robot-Lights/env/bin/activate`
   * Run `nano main.py` (to edit/save the main Python script)
-  * Run `python -u main.py` to run the Python script outside the service context for development purposes
+  * Run `sudo --preserve-env=PATH,VIRTUAL_ENV python -u main.py` to run the Python script outside the service context for development purposes
 * For remote development on the coprocessor using VSCode
   * Install the `Remote - SSH` extension from Microsoft and follow the instructions for connecting to a remote host and opening a local folder (`Robot-Sensors`)
   * Using the integrated terminal, using the same commands for local development to stop the service and activate the Python virtual environment